clambin/mediamon/README.md

 go build
 ```

-You will need to have go 1.16 installed on your system.
+You will need to have Go 1.17 installed on your system.

 ## Running mediamon
 ### Command-line options